bannerImage.png

 When does the tax year end?

 In the UK, the tax year begins on 6 April and ends on 5 April of the following year.
-It doesn't follow the calendar year due to historical, religious, and agricultural reasons.
-The reason for this is the Spring Equinox, and the shift from the Julian calendar to the current Gregorian version.
+This schedule doesn't align with the calendar year because of historical, religious, and agricultural factors.
+The timing is influenced by the Spring Equinox and the transition from the Julian calendar to the Gregorian calendar.

 1. Year end tax planning checklist for individuals